App version: 0.1.0

 Long-Term Car Rental

 Many car rental companies offer long-term rentals.
-The max is often 11 months, but If you need a car for longer than that, you could get a couple rentals in succession.
+The max is often 11 months, but if you need a car for longer than that, you could get a couple rentals in succession.
 Extended car rentals typically offer lower daily rates than weekly or daily rentals, and don’t require a credit check.
 Car rentals also offer more flexibility than leases.

 Alternatives to Short-Term Car Leasing